giswqs/geog-312/book/labs/lab_02.md

 ## Exercise 10: Generating and Analyzing Random Coordinates

-- Write a program that generates random coordinates (latitude between [-90, 90] degress and longitude between [-180, 180] degrees).
+- Write a program that generates random coordinates (latitude between [-90, 90] degrees and longitude between [-180, 180] degrees).
 - Use a `while` loop to keep generating coordinates until a pair with both latitude and longitude greater than 50 is generated.
 - Print each generated coordinate and the final coordinate that meets the condition.